lambdaisland/kaocha-cloverage/README.md

 <!-- license -->
 ## License

-&nbsp;
-Copyright &copy; 2018-2020 Arne Brasseur and Contributors &nbsp;
+Copyright &copy; 2018-2020 Arne Brasseur and contributors

 Available under the terms of the Eclipse Public License 1.0, see LICENSE.txt
 <!-- /license -->